 After a cold winter, things are flowering, and everything is looking up.
 Because of the warmer weather, your grass will grow faster than in the colder months, and in early summer it might even grow faster than it did during the spring.

-This means that you will have to mow your lawn more often.
+This means that you will have to mow your lawn more often during summer, at least early on.
 The question is, how often do you need to mow your lawn in summertime?

 Keep in mind as you read, all lawns are different.
 Just because your neighbor might mow his or her lawn every two weeks and his lawn looks great, doesn’t mean that you should do the same.